SciFin-Team/SciFin/CONTRIBUTING.md

 - When returned objects are not obvious, a Returns section should be added.
 A Notes section can also be used to give precisions about the choices made for development and to give references to the reader.

+- Do not take any function from someone else, rewrite your methods in your own way.
+Obviously, for small functions (less than 10 lines) it will be difficult to write a different function, but at least make the function your own.
+If having no choice but to use someone's else function, give a reliable reference in the "Notes" section.

 ### Templates: